 The upshot is that there were a number of freebies and crafts on offer in celebration of Grace’s debut like scavenger hunts and DIY Grace luggage tags.

-The food is pretty good, considering it’s a cafe in a doll store and quite a value at $24 per person (exclusive of tax and gratuity), especially in New York City.
-Plus, you can order wine, bellinis and other adult beverages at reasonable pricing.
+The food is pretty good, considering it’s a cafe in a doll store.
+Plus, you can order wine, bellinis and other adult beverages at reasonable pricing for New York City.
 We ate (click on a photo to see the slide show):

 The signature mousse usually comes in a flower pot but today it was in a plastic cup with plastic spoon.
 I am not sure if that is because they were understaffed or not.
 We didn’t care either way.